SUNY Maritime College Provides Real-world Training in Environmental Compliance

 Developed by Total Marine Solutions, Ocean Guardian is a digitization tool that matches a vessels location to a comprehensive regulatory database.
 The database includes international, national, regional, port and company regulations for discharge streams worldwide.
 The at-a-glance simplicity of Ocean Guardian helps operators immediately understand what can and cannot be discharged, while instant access to digital copies of regulations increases operator competency and understanding of regulations.

-“The ship’s worldwide itinerary will really give cadets the chance to understand first-hand how complex the regulatory environment is,” said Total Marine Solution’s manager of business development and SUNY Maritime alumna Anna Silva.
+“Summer Sea Term’s worldwide itinerary will really give cadets the chance to understand first-hand how complex the regulatory environment is,” said Total Marine Solution’s manager of business development and SUNY Maritime alumna Anna Silva.
 “Training with Ocean Guardian will give them a real-world understanding of how the latest technology can help vessels enhance environmental compliance operations.”

 04-12-2018 at 1:15